 I sang praise to this self tanner-mask hybrid a few weeks ago, and after a weekend of festivities, I just finished the bottle (I got about 16 full uses).
 It gives glowy, tanned skin in a matter of hours, and thanks to hyaluronic acid, plumps fine lines too.
 It takes me from zombie to Gigi in three hours, and for that, I'll repurchase.

 As far as chemical facial sunscreens go, this one is gold class.
-Hydrating and easily absorbed, it applies like a moisturiser with the benefit of broad spectrum, SPF 50+ coverage.
-This is a great every day sunscreen to wear under makeup.
+Hydrating and easily absorbed, it applies like a moisturizer with the benefit of broad-spectrum, SPF 50+ coverage.
+This is a great everyday sunscreen to wear under makeup.
 I've gone through two tubes, and have no plans on slowing.
 If you're oily, the brand does a mattifying option too.

-An overachiever if there ever was one, this CC Cream is proof you truly can have it all.
-Glow, coverage, SPF, moisture and longevity.
-The only catch?
-It's ALWAYS sold out.
-I bought six tubes on a trip to New York recently, and I have no regrets.
+An overachiever if there ever was one, this CC cream is proof you truly can have it all.
+Glow, coverage, SPF, moisture, and longevity.

 Rationale is undoubtedly one of the greatest skincare discoveries I've made this year.
-I personally use all six products in the brand's regime, but they are quite active, so dry, sensitised skins should proceed with caution.
-I will however recommend this antioxidant serum as a great all-rounder.
-It's packed with antioxidants, lipids, and ceramides to protect the skin from environmental aggressors like UVA rays and pollution for solid barrier function, and protection from premature ageing.
+I personally use all six products in the brand's regime, but they are quite active, so dry, sensitized skins should proceed with caution.
+I will, however, recommend this antioxidant serum as a great all-rounder.
+It's packed with antioxidants, lipids, and ceramides to protect the skin from environmental aggressors like UVA rays and pollution for solid barrier function, and protection from premature aging.

 You do not know true freedom until you take your hair out of a top-knot only to find you have no kinks.
 That is what you can expect when you transition from regular hair bands to a silk scrunchie.
-These ones from Australian brand Slip are my favourite.
-They also look super cute, and there's a stack of colours available.
+These ones from Australian brand Slip are my favorite.
+They also look super cute, and there's a stack of colors available.

 To me, these Stila liquid shadows are like party makeup for dummies.
 You cannot stuff them up.
 They're so easy to blend, do not crease (no matter how hard you go on a Saturday night), and seemingly defy the laws of gravity in that the glitter particles won't move around your face.
 I love the shades Cloud and Pigalle.